-This afternoon LGI snack can support your body with several vitamins, minerals, fibers and antioxidant which are important for your body during pregnancy.
+This afternoon LGI snacks can support your body with several vitamins, minerals, fibers and antioxidant which are important for your body during pregnancy.
 You can increase the intake of calcium and vitamin D with the almonds.

 Dinner: Lentil-Avocado salad:

-You will have to mix the lettuce, spinach and 30 grams of lentil with fresh mushrooms, cucumber and tomatoes.
+You will have to mix the lettuce, spinach and 30 grams of lentil with fresh mushrooms, cucumber, and tomatoes.
 All you have to do is mixing the ingredients and dress the salad with 1 teaspoon of olive oil and a few drops of lemon juice.
 The salad dish is to be topped with slices of lemon and avocado.

-Adding high-fiber legumes like lentil to your salad is a good choice to make sure that you take your daily amount of protein, fiber and LGI carbohydrates.
+Adding high-fiber legumes like lentil to your salad is a good choice to make sure that you take your daily amount of protein, fiber, and LGI carbohydrates.

 The presence of monounsaturated fat in avocado makes it a good fighter against bad cholesterol (LDL) and increases the availability of good cholesterol.

-Cite Research: According to the Dietary Guidelines 2010, good fats are those that can lower bad cholesterol levels and are beneficial when consumed in moderation.
+Research: According to the Dietary Guidelines 2010, good fats are those that can lower bad cholesterol levels and are beneficial when consumed in moderation.
 Avocados contribute good fats to one's diet, providing 3 grams monounsaturated fat and 0.5 grams polyunsaturated grams fat per 1 ounce of serving.

-• 1 tea spoon = 5 grams
+• 1 teaspoon = 5 grams

 • 1 tablespoon = 15 grams